 1.)
 Clinical signs and symptoms should be the most important diagnostic criteria.

 4).
 Tracking your daily temperatures.
-The thyroid and the adrenals control your metabolic temperatures.
+The thyroid in particular controls your metabolic temperatures, however the thyroid and adrenal systems rely on each other for optional health, so a problem in one endocrine system affects the other.
 Read the body temperature page for an explanation of exactly what to do.

 Trial supplementation and/or medication should be used routinely if signs and symptoms suggest it, and the treatment continued based on response to these medications.

 ALWAYS treat your adrenals first, before taking thyroid support!

 The adrenals and the thyroid are strongly connected to each other and their management cannot be separated.
 When you have completed reading this section, please read the article about the thyroid.
 You MUST make sure you have assessed and treated your adrenals first before working on your thyroid!
 Treating your thyroid first will boost your metabolism and further fatigue your adrenals.

 If the adrenals are weak, replacing thyroid hormone first would most likely make a person feel much worse and may stir up ‘hyperthyroid’ symptoms by increasing the metabolism and initiate an adrenal crisis.
 The adrenals must be strong enough to cope with the increase in metabolism.
 This is the most common mistake made in the medical management of these conditions.